 UConn Health’s new TAVR Program combines the surgical expertise of Dr. Chittoor B. Sai Sudhakar, chief of cardiothoracic surgery who has significant experience in the field of TAVR over the last 13 years, and Lee, who serves as a lead of the structural heart program, director of vascular medicine, endovascular medicine, and the non-invasive vascular laboratory.

-The program also includes a dedicated coordinator (Kristen Bryant), experienced Cath Lab staff (Patricia Fagan and others), APRNs (Wendi Carrol and Tao Wang) as well as an echocardiographer (Dr. Supriya Tigadi), cardiac anesthesiologists (Dr. Jason Altman among others), interventional cardiologists (Dr. Michael Azrin and Dr. Wael El Mallah), and radiologists (Drs.
+The program also includes a dedicated coordinator (Kristen Bryant), experienced Cath Lab staff (Patricia Fagan and others), APRNs (Wendi Carrol and Tao Wang) as well as an echocardiographer (Dr. Supriya Tigadi), cardiac anesthesiologists (Dr. Jason Altman, Dr. Rabi Panigrahi and others), interventional cardiologists (Dr. Michael Azrin and Dr. Wael El Mallah), and radiologists (Drs.
 Clifford Yang, Electra Kaloudis and Jonathan Hargreaves).

 “My father wouldn’t be alive if it wasn’t for Dr. Lee and also Dr. Sai and their UConn Health teams,” says Katsnelson’s daughter.